 The state-owned Sydney Metro has been assigned two main objectives under the Transport Administration Amendment (Sydney Metro) Act 2018: to deliver safe and reliable passenger services, and facilitate and carry out the ‘orderly and efficient development of land in the locality of metro stations’.

 The metro rail line from Chatswood to Sydenham will have seven stations including the Victoria Cross station.
 The proposed tower is expected to raise funds for the metro line as part of the NSW government’s integrated station development process.

-Interestingly, even the NSW governments architect’s office has expressed concerns that the towering building could overshadow existing footpaths.
+The NSW governments architect’s office has also expressed concerns that the towering building could overshadow existing footpaths.